josh-richardson/cadmus/README.md

 - [ ] Gracefully start up & shut down, removing loaded modules on exit
 - [ ] Run on startup & use a default microphone?
 - [ ] Deploy on AUR

+#### Donate
+Various people have asked me how they can donate to this project.
+As a consequence, I've created a [Patreon](https://www.patreon.com/josh_richardson)